 It is possible to profit and make money spread betting on the financial markets, if you buy low and sell high, or sell high and buy low.
-But as with any form of short-term leveraged speculating on the financial markets it may be harder than you think.
+But as with any form of short-term leveraged speculating on the financial markets, it may be harder than you think.

 I have worked in the spread betting industry for more than 20 years as a broker, research provider and reviewed and there are some common themes that are consistent in profitable spread betting traders.
-In those two decades I’ve dealt with all sorts of clients from absolute beginers to large institutional hedge funds and from that here are some tips on how you can increase your chances of making money from financial spread betting.
+In those two decades, I’ve dealt with all sorts of clients from absolute beginners to large institutional hedge funds and from that here are some tips on how you can increase your chances of making money from financial spread betting.

-How to make money spread betting
+Can you make money spread betting on the financial markets?

 The simple answer to this is yes.
 Spread betting provides access to an unprecedented range of markets.
 The simple fact of the matter is that markets do one of two things.
 They either go up or go down.
 It is the rate at which they do so and whether you pick the right direction that determines if you make money.

 Spread betting is not like placing a normal bet where your losses are capped at the initial stake.
 You are betting a certain amount per point move of an asset.